The Walking Dead: Michonne: Plot

-Michonne, Pete, and his crew make their way back to their boat, where they plan to scavenge supplies from the remains of Monroe and promise to drop off Sam (if alive), Paige, James, and Alex somewhere safe up north.
-Michonne believes that she may have moved past the hallucinations and expresses her survivor's guilt to Pete, who suggests that she return to the Alexandria Safe-Zone and rejoin Rick Grimes' group, something the player can consider.
-As the rest of the group heads back to the boat, Michonne sees another distant hallucination of Colette and Elodie.
-Although reluctant, Michonne decides not to pursue them and follows the rest of the group back to the boat.
+Michonne and her group retreat to the house, but two Monroe men set it on fire using molotov cocktails.
+They save James and Alex before escaping through the roof.
+Michonne and her crew make their way back to the boat, where they plan to scavenge Monroe and drop off the remaining survivors up north.
+Michonne expresses her survivor's guilt to Pete, who suggests that she rejoin Rick Grimes at Alexandria.
+As the rest of the group heads back to the boat, Michonne hallucinates Colette and Elodie.
+Although reluctant, Michonne decides not to pursue them and joins the rest of the group.